Heath1979/Happy-Heath/README.md

 ![ERD Image](documentation/wireframes/lucid_chart.png)
 *Database Schema (ERD) for Happy Heath diaplaying relationships between feature components saved within the database*

 This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected PostgreSQL Database.
-Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email.
-This allows the user to add and edit comments which will display their username.
-For future development users will be able to create their own blog posts and set comment approvals.
+Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email(optional).
+This allows the user to add, edit, and delete posts, andadd and edit comments, all of which will display their username.

 The User, Post and Comments Models were inspired by the blog walkthrough by the Code Institute.
 This helped me to get a grasp of the templating structure and connected Python files.

 ### Security

 A number of security steps were taken in this project in order to protect the user's submitted data.
-Unlike a strictly informative website, Happy Heath allows the user to become part of the community and interact with the posts.
+Unlike a strictly informative website, Happy Heath allows the user to become part of the community, create posts, and interact with them.
 To meet the strict internet standards of protecting a user's data, the following processes were included in the project's development.

 **AllAuth**